robillarddev/js_oop_info/TemplatesReadMe.md

 - **ClassTemplate**: Class that will be inherited from and it needs to inherit from other classes
 - **singletonTemplate**: Class that needs a single instance
 - **classTemplate_noDep**: Class that will be inherited from but does not need to inherit from other classes
 - **classTemplateDelayed**: Class that needs to inherit from other classes that may not be declared above it.
-Must be invoked as an instance prior to any other classes inheriting this classe's protoype as a mixin *(this is not an issue if the child inherits from this as a parent class).*
+Don't use this class as a prototype mixin for other classes (but can use as a parentClass).